Skip to main content

 Sea View Road to Balston Road

-- Sea View Road will be closed to northbound traffic at its junction with Ringwood Road until mid-May 2025.
+Sea View Road will be closed to northbound traffic at its junction with Ringwood Road until mid-May 2025.
 You will not be able to exit from Sea View Road onto Ringwood Road, in any direction.
 No right turn from Ringwood Road into Sea View Road.
 Southbound traffic on Ringwood Road will still be able to turn left into Sea View Road.
 Diversion route:

-Due to unforeseen poor ground conditions, the northbound lane of Ringwood Road will require a full depth reconstruction of the road, rather than just resurfacing.
+Due to unforeseen poor ground conditions, the northbound lane of Ringwood Road requires a full depth reconstruction of the road, rather than just resurfacing.
 Whilst this means more work at the current time, the aim of the full depth reconstruction is to prolong the life of the road and avoid the need for more works on this section in coming years.

 Work on the full depth reconstruction will start on 17 March and last approximately 6 weeks.
 Work will be carried out in phases:

-Works will be carried out under two-way traffic lights.
 Those affected by access restrictions have received letters.

 Access for pedestrians and cyclists will be maintained throughout the works.